Bernardo-MG/dice-notation-java/src/site/markdown/index.md

 ## Usage example

-If needed it is possible using the dice model, or even the dice notation one.
-But the recommended way to handle dice notation with the library is by using the included parser.
+The project includes a model for dice and dice notation grammar.
+But the strong point are the parsers, which will create the model from a text string.

 For a concrete example of how to do this take a look at the [usage page][usage].